-Implementation SALW Regional Stability Pact

-Plan (SP SALW RIP) to combat the uncontrolled proliferation of Small Arms and Light Weapons (SALW).
-This In November 2001 the Stability Pact for South Eastern Europe (SCSP)16 produced a Regional Implementation plan was revised in May 2006.
+Stability Pact SALW Regional Implementation Plan In November 2001 the Stability Pact for South Eastern Europe produced a Regional Implementation Plan (SP SALW RIP) to combat the uncontrolled proliferation of Small Arms and Light Weapons (SALW).
+This plan was revised in May 2006.
 In contrast to many other arms control agreements, the SP SALW RIP provided concrete mechanisms for assisting countries' implementation of commitments and involving those governments in priority setting and decision-making on region-wide efforts.
-These mechanisms are supported or implemented through SEESAC at the regional level, and through a range of internationally supported initiatives within individual countries.17 At the political level, the SP SALW RIP is to be considered a success, and it has provided a valuable and effective mandate to drive an effective response at the operational level.
+These mechanisms are supported or implemented through SEESAC at the regional level, and through a range of internationally supported initiatives within individual countries.
+At the political level, the SP SALW RIP is to be considered a success, and it has provided a valuable and effective mandate to drive an effective response at the operational level.